The official blog of the Lung Institute.

 Chronic lung diseases like COPD can cause other conditions or problems such as pulmonary hypertension, cor pulmnale and cyanosis, so it’s essential to work regularly with your doctor on the best treatment plan for you.
 Your doctor may prescribe certain medications or supplemental oxygen to help your body get the oxygen it needs.
 If you have questions about how oxygen affects the extremities, remember to ask your doctor for more information.

 Because adequate oxygen levels are essential to a properly functioning body, making sure you receive enough oxygen is important.
-There are many ways to help your body improve oxygen levels, such as stem cell therapy.
-Stem cell therapy promotes healing within the lungs, so after stem cell treatment, many patients report improved lung function and overall quality of life.
+There are many ways to help your body improve oxygen levels, such as cellular therapy.
+Cellular therapy promotes healing within the lungs, so after cellular therapy, many patients report improved lung function and overall quality of life.
 At the Lung Institute, we’re happy to answer your questions and help you understand your treatment options, so contact us today at (800) 729-3065.